postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs-monitors.md

 You can automate [collection runs](/docs/running-collections/intro-to-collection-runs/) using [monitors](/docs/monitoring-your-api/intro-monitors/) to schedule runs and receive reports on your request test results.

 <!--TODO: Add language that says the scheduled collection run method is preferable.
 Key off marketing language or a blog post.-->
-> Starting with version 10, you can also schedule collection runs with the [**Collection Runner**](/docs/running-collections/scheduling-collection-runs/).
+> Starting with Postman v10, you can also schedule collection runs with the [**Collection Runner**](/docs/running-collections/scheduling-collection-runs/).

 1. To add or access monitors for a particular collection, select __Monitors__ in the sidebar.